gin-contrib/location/README.md

 # gin-location

-This Gin middle can be used to determine the incoming http.Request hostname and scheme.
-This is useful when running a server that needs to know its own address (https://domain.com/...).
+This Gin middle can be used to determine the server's hostname and scheme by inspecting information in the incoming http.Request.
+The alternative to this plugin would be explicitly providing such information to the server as a command line argument or environment variable.

 ## Default